Jieyab89/OSINT-Cheat-sheet/README.md

 - [Pulse-MCP-Awesome list tool and guide](https://www.pulsemcp.com/servers/himanshusanecha-osint-toolkit) List tools for information gathering network reconnaissance and more offensive security
 - [kitploit](https://kitploit.com/) A website contain IT Security news and how to exploit
 - [cheatsheet - Offsec](https://cheatsheet.haax.fr/) A awesome toos and tips and trick for red teamer
+- [search public bucket](https://buckets.grayhatwarfare.com/) Search public bucket like aws and other
+- [Post Leak](https://github.com/cosad3s/postleaks) Search for sensitive data in Postman public library
+- [cyscan](https://cyscan.io/) A url web scanner to enumerate resouces and gather some information
+- [investigator](https://abhijithb200.github.io/investigator/) A dork command list to gather information like leak password and other things

 Social Engineering (Social E)